 What is it.
 15

-In late spring, in the garden, I saw a blue butterfly for just a few seconds and thought.“It couldn’t be a Common Blue here,so early in the season.
-Could it be a Holly Blue?”During a BNFC outing at Brookend in early August, a Holly Blue was spottedon ivy and we some got photographs.
+In late spring, in the garden, I saw a blue butterfly for a few seconds and thought.“It couldn’t be a Common Blue here,so early in the season.
+Could it be a Holly Blue?”During a BNFC outing at Brookend, a Holly Blue was spotted on ivy and we some got photographs.
 In August, again working in the garden, I saw a blue butterfly appear and rest on a Sedum.
 This time with a good look, I knew it was a female Holly Blue.
-The first record in this area, maybe not surprising, there are Holly trees and lots of ivy wrapped trees on the steep slope down to the Ballinderry river, behind our garden.
+The first record in this area, maybe not surprising, there are holly trees and lots of ivy wrapped trees on the steep slope down to the Ballinderry river behind our garden.
 I contacted Ian Rippey, probably more knowledgeable than anyone else on butterflies in N.I.
 Ian gave me an excellent rundown on all the records for Holly Blue in Mid-Ulster.

-Wilson’s Filmy Fernis rare in N.Ireland but is found near the top of Dart mtnin the Sperrins growing in deep damp cracks in the schistose rocks, on the north side.
+Wilson’s Filmy Fernis rare in N.Ireland but can be found near the top of Dart mtnin the Sperrins growing in deep damp cracks in the schistose rocks, on the north side.

 What is it.
 17Almost everyone has come across brown jellylike masses on gravel paths etc.A quick look and a thought ‘What can that be’ and they are forgotten.These are ‘Jelly’ lichens,crisp and brittle when dry, but they swell and become jelly-like when wet.
 Collema lichens are difficult to separate and identify